Stillbirth Compensation Claims

 How JMW Can Help

-Stillbirth cases can be very complex and it is essential you have a solicitor highly experienced in the field of medical negligence law.
-These cases are often strongly contested and it takes the skill of a specialist solicitor to help you to succeed in your case.
+Like any legal process, claims for stillbirth compensation can be complex, and so it is essential that you have a solicitor who is highly experienced in the field of medical negligence law - such as those at JMW.
+These cases are often strongly contested, and it takes the skill of a specialist solicitor to help you to succeed in your case.

-The team at JMW has dealt with many cases of this type and we pride ourselves on being able to get the right outcome by taking the right approach.
+The team at JMW has dealt with many cases of this type and we pride ourselves on securing the right outcome by taking the right approach.

-Led by the well-respected Eddie Jones, our medical negligence team includes members of the Action against Medical Accidents (AvMA) solicitors panel and the Law Society's specialist panel for clinical negligence solicitors.
+Led by the highly regarded solicitor Eddie Jones, our medical negligence team includes members of the Action against Medical Accidents (AvMA) solicitors panel and the Law Society's specialist panel for clinical negligence solicitors.

-While making a claim can help to compensate families financially, it can also help out in other ways.
-For instance, many families want to find the answers that might have been denied them at the time of their ordeal and to attempt to ensure that no other mothers and fathers-to-be suffer the same loss in the future.
-Finding out the truth can never bring back a lost child but it can at least provide closure and help bereaved parents come to terms with what has happened.
+While making a claim can help compensate families financially, it can also help in other ways.
+For instance, many families want to find the answers that might have been denied to them at the time of their ordeal, and to attempt to ensure that no other mothers and fathers-to-be suffer the same loss in the future.
+Finding out the truth can never bring back a lost child, but it can at least provide closure and help bereaved parents come to terms with what has happened.

 Adam and Hayley's story